All Episodes

 I've got glasses and a part.

-That all those things, the intro, the cigars and the madmen.
+That, all those things, the intro, the cigars and the mad men.

 Yeah, I thought, okay.

-But yeah, well, I I own a small uh digital advertising business, and I was student body president in college, so you're not far off.
+Well, I own a small digital advertising business and I was student body president in college.

-Um same type of guy.
+Same type of guy.

-Yeah, student body president basically.
+Yeah, student body president, basically.

-It's like it's that's what I do now.
+That's what I do now.

 That's what I do, just yelling into a camera.

-People people need to hear that right now.
+People need to hear that right now.

-Like, don't wear a hat inside.
+You know, like don't wear a hat inside.

-And like now, when I see people wear hats inside, I'm like, Don Draper, be pissed.
+And like now when I see people wear hats inside, I'm like Don Draper, be pissed.

 And then all you do is you think about doing it and then never do it and then walk out of the elevator.